emmalcg/j-carl-frontend/README.md

   -LOOK INTO ross sinclair not being the correct link -corriane is broken on balcony

--on all work, group work by series. each work / series will have its own line and works with a series will take up an entire line and possibly spill over. there could also be some sort of folder opening.
+-on all work, group work by series for images. each work / series will have its own line and works with a series will take up an entire line and possibly spill over. there could also be some sort of folder opening.
 -Also want to add the option to switch between title and images on work page

 -add shows to navigation, -look into exhibition stuff - add link to the gallery around the image -add mug shots back in too

--open and closing of folder
 -don't hide the rotator button on the homepage, bring it up so it is visible right below the image

--make it so that all folder decades, fall after the series work in that actual decade

 -add review to homepage